Hot-bulb engine: Uses

 The hot bulb is immediately above the front axle, mounted on the front of the cylinder block.

 At the start of the 20th century there were several hundred European manufacturers of hot-bulb engines for marine use.
 In Sweden alone there were over 70 manufacturers, of which Bolinder is the best known; in the 1920s they had about 80% of the world market.
-The Norwegian Sabb was a very popular hot-bulb engine for small fishing boats, and many of them are still in working order.
+The Norwegian Sabb was a very popular hot-bulb engine for small fishing boats, and many of them are still in working order The Rubbestadneset-based Wichmann factory produced 2stroke 4 cylinder glow bulb engines who were popular in the many ferry services in the Western Norwegian Fjords.
+The were connected to a controllable pitch propeller system and just added fuel by neaely constant RPM to increase power.
+These engines were heated up by glowtorches connected to pressurized air cylinders avoidimg glow-torch operation.
+The pressurized air of about 12-14 kg/cqcm would be obtained by sluicing some of the combustion gasses off close to piston top position.
+These engines were started by applying compressed air to two of the 4 cylinders.
 In America, Standard, Weber, Reid, Stickney, Oil City, and Fairbanks Morse built hot-bulb engines.

 A vertical twin-cylinder hot-bulb engine, developing 70 horsepower.
 This engine has a top speed of 325 revolutions per minute.

 A limitation of the design of the engine was that it could only run over quite a narrow (and low) speed band, typically 50 to 300 rpm.
 This made the hot-bulb engine difficult to adapt to automotive uses, other than vehicles such as tractors, where speed was not a major requirement.
 This limitation was of little consequence for stationary applications, where the hot-bulb engine was very popular.